 The best models by AIC were found to differ between the three study areas (Table 1).
-However, habitat dependent, non-Euclidean space use with density dependent on habitat quality, here defined by terrain ruggedness index, were the top models in case of each study area.
-The habitat-dependent space use models are based on non-Euclidian least cost path distances (Royle et al., 2013; Sutherland et al., 2015).
-Having fitted such a model it is possible to find the estimated least-cost path between any points in the survey region.
+However, non-Euclidean space use with density dependent on habitat quality were the top models in case of each study area.
+Having fitted such a model, it is possible to find the estimated least-cost path between any points in the survey region.
+Non-Euclidean distance metrics were estimated using a function (Appendix I) based on literature (ref.
+XX).
+The function, a variation of the one proposed by Royle et al. xx was used given high correlation between parameters in case of the latter.

 Additional support for these models was provided by the fact that the least-cost paths between separate high usage regions traversed exactly the routes between them that had been identified prior to analysis as “bridges’’ between the high-usage habitats – because of intervening “islands’’ of good habitat (see Fig. 2a, for example).
 On the basis of habitat covariates, the fitted models reproduced the connectivity patterns that had been expected prior to analysis, even though no information on connectivity itself was provided to the model.
 This matched more than 35,000 GPS locations from 20 snow leopards, and explained the non-uniform ranging patterns of the snow leopards around their activity centres (Fig. 2b).

-Density estimates too varied with habitat each of the three study areas.
-Both topography and presence of waterholes affected the expected encounter rate at distance zero from an activity centre (parameter λ0) in case of strictly protected and partially protected study areas, whereas their effect was marginal on the unprotected study area.
+Density estimates varied with habitat each of the three study areas.
+Topography affected the expected encounter rate at distance zero from an activity centre (parameter λ0) in case of strictly protected and partially protected study areas, whereas water affected it in the strictly protected area, which was sampled in the summer.
+The effect of water was marginal on the unprotected and partially protected study areas which were sampled in winter and autumn respectively.

 The estimated conditional probability density function of activity centre locations and our estimated density surface based on habitat covariates produced starkly different maps (Fig. 4a & 4b).
 The latter is a valid representation of activity centre distribution, whereas the former is not.

-Remarkably, population estimates for the most parsimonious models differed between 10% and 28% when compared with the estimates from the null models that consider flat density, no effect of covariates on detection probability and uniform ranging patterns.
-Failing to use covariates and non-Euclidean movement parameters in modelling snow leopard density seemingly biased the results for all the three study areas (Table 2), which is similar to the expected outcomes as reported by Sutherland et al (XX).
+Population estimates for the most parsimonious models differed between 7% and 31% when compared with the estimates from the null models that considered flat density, no effect of covariates on detection probability and uniform ranging patterns.

-Mean snow leopard densities ranged between 0.67 (95% CI = 0.59-0.96) per 100 km2 in the unprotected, to 1.17 (95% CI = 0.83-2.35) per 100 km2 in the strictly protected, and xx (95% CI = xx-xx) per 100 km2 in the partially protected study area. the .
-We use information theoretic approach to reflect upon the differences between the three study areasindicating no .
-The best model selected based on AICc indicated that ruggedness aeddensity and non-uniform ranging patterns uniformly differently across the three study areas (Fig 4a), and that presence of waterholes also had different effects on each of the three study areas (Table 1).
-Incidentally, snow leopards in Noyon, which was sampled during the winter, showed only marginal affinity for waterholes.
+Mean snow leopard densities in the three study areas ranged between 0.57xx (95% CI =0.56-0.68) per 100 km2 in the unprotected, to 0.69 (95% CI = 0.66-0.88) per 100 km2 in the partially protected, and 0.93 (95% CI = 0.68-2.06) per 100 km2 in the strictly protected study area.
+It is important to note that these differences also reflect the spatial extent of the quality of the snow leopard habitat available to snow leopards in each of the study areas.
+We use information theoretic approach to reflect upon the differences between the three study areas.
+The models with density estimates as a function of habitat and study area did not rank high among our candidate model sets, thus indicating no differences in the true densities between the three study areas (Table XX AIC).

 Discussion